forestgrape/coronavirus/index.md

 <p id="infection-tropism"> -----</p>

-## Tropism of Sars-Cov-2 Infections and Disease Pattering
+## Tropism of Sars-Cov-2 Infections and Disease Patterns
 **[in work]**<br>
 ### Abstract
 Coronaviruses can cause infections at different locations and thus induce different diseases:
 * The human endemic coronaviruses (OC43, HKU1, NL63 and E229) cause mainly upper respiratory tract infections.
-* The coronaviruses directly emerging from zoonoses from wild/outside animals MERS-CoV and Sars-CoV cause lower respiratory tract infections and frequently spread to the intestine.
+* The coronaviruses directly emerging from zoonoses from wild/outside animals MERS-CoV and Sars-CoV-1 cause lower respiratory tract infections and frequently spread to the intestine.

+In the case of bovine coronaviruses the same strains can cause different infections.
+These are recognized as different diseases and until the 90's it hasn't even been clear that both are cause by the same coronavirus since they occur often independent:
+* enteric diseases (neonatal calf diarrhea, winter dysentery)
+* respiratory diseases (shipping fever and genral pneunomia).

 For Sars-CoV-2 too, different infection patterns are observed:  Virulent lower respiratory tract infections, similar to Sars-CoV-1 and Mers-CoV and more subtle upper respiratory tract infections similar to the human endemic coronaviruses.
 These yields the question how these infection are related and under which circumstance which infection pattern occurs.

-In the case of bovine coronaviruses the same strains can cause different infections:
-* enteric diseases (neonatal calf diarrhea, winter dysentery)
-* respiratory diseases (shipping fever and genral pneunomia).

-In fact these are recognized as different diseases and until the 90's it hasn't been clear that both are cause by the same coronavirus since they occur often independent.

 Questions about the infection tropism and pattering of coronaviruses with a focus on Sars-CoV-2 are considered:
 * What drives and causes the different infection location patterns?
 * How to prevent and treat depending on locations?
 * Which are complications and risks?

-Namely it is hypothesized:
+Namely the following hypotheses are considered:
 * Coronavirus can induce distinct infection patterns
-* The infection patterns are the result of different factors:
+* The infection patterns are the result of the factors:
-    - the coronavirus strain
+    - the virus strain
-    - the history of the initial virion[s] i.e. the cell and location they got produced and the following travel path
+    - the history of the initial virion[s] i.e. the cell and location they got produced and the physical, chemical and biological factors they have been exposed on their travel
-    - initial infection location
+    - the initial infection location
     - the host immune system and its experience with the virus strain
-* Complications are predictible dependent on the infection location
-* For optimal treatment the infection location is relevant and often more relevant than the strain causing the infection
+* These infection patterns determine the pathogenesis, possible complications and the optimal treatment

+### infections caused by human coronaviruses

+### diseases caused by the bovine coronavirus
+same str
+ada v mp

+### infection patterns caused by sars-cov-2

+#### epidemiological evidence

+#### clinical evidence

 <p id="litvac2"> -----</p>